Web Filter Guidelines

 Edinburgh Napier University filters all web access to protect students and staff from information that is offensive, abusive, discriminatory, illegal to possess, or contravening University regulations.
 Web filtering is also used to protect university devices from malicious software downloads.

-Our web filter (which processes all web traffic originating from on-campus, as well as web traffic from University managed laptops regardless of location) is configured to block the following categories of website which are considered harmful:
+Our web filter (which processes all web traffic originating from on-campus, as well as web traffic from University managed laptops and mobile devices regardless of location) is configured to block the following categories of website which are considered harmful:

 - Illegal Activities

 - Illegal Downloads

 - Terrorism and Violent Extremism

 In addition to the content categories listed above, the web filter also blocks the following since they pose a security threat to the University: